Raiders owner recalls little of Brady-to-Vegas rumors

 “I have no idea.
 Dana has the stories.
 I love Dana.
 He is a great, great promoter.
 Why would this make me upset?
 I was busy watching (the Raiders beat Miami 15-13) and the basketball game (Saturday).”

-White appeared on “UFC 278 with the Gronks” on ESPN-Plus.
-Gronkowksi prompted White to tell the story about Brady nearly signing in Las Vegas.
+White appeared on “UFC 278 with the Gronks” on ESPN+.
+Gronkowski prompted White to tell the story about Brady nearly signing in Las Vegas.

 “It was almost a done deal, and at the last minute, Gruden blew it up and said he didn’t want them,” White said.
 “It was crazy.
 Brady was already looking for housing here.”